Visiting Ostional Wildlife Refuge

 The magic of Ostional rests in the Olive Ridley Turtles that come to nest on this beach.
 During the rainy season, you can see thousands of turtles coming up to shore to lay their eggs and baby turtles hatching.
 Ostional Wildlife Refugee is a paradise for the nature lover and this sight is bound to move you.
 One of the most beautiful things you will ever see is the tiny turtles taking their first but hazardous steps to the ocean!

 Ostional is located on the Nicoya Peninsula in the province of Guanacaste.
 The international airport in Liberia (LIR) is about 2 hours away.
 The domestic airport of Nosara, however, is only a short 10 km from the beach!
 Additionally, Playa Ostional is known as an amazing surfer beach where some nice waves can be caught!

 The Ostional Wildlife Refuge

-Turtles come to nest to Ostional Beach all year round.
+Visit during the rainy season: Turtles come to nest to Ostional Beach all year round.
 However, the periods of the huge arribadas take place during the rainy season from August to December.
-How the arribadas start is a bit of a mystery.
-The turtles seem to get together close to the shore, and at a given signal, they all come on shore at the same time.
-The arribadas can go on for a week or longer.